-IV.D.2.b) The program must demonstrate dissemination of scholarly activity within and external to the program by the following methods: represent one of environment of in The Review Com as a whole, not for and non-core fac creation of such differences in sc Intent: For the purposes of education, metrics of scholarly activity the surrogates for the program's effectiveness in the creation of an nquiry that advances the fellows' scholarly approach to patient care. mittee will evaluate the dissemination of scholarship for the program or individual faculty members, for a five-year interval, for both core culty members, with the goal of assessing the effectiveness of the an environment.
-The ACGME recognizes that there may be holarship requirements between different specialties and between fellowships in the same specialty.
+IV.D.2.b) The program must demonstrate dissemination of scholarly activity within and external to the program by the following methods: represent one of environment of The Review Co as a whole, not and non-core fa creation of suc differences in s Ind Intent: For the purposes of education, metrics of scholarly activity of the surrogates for the program's effectiveness in the creation of an inquiry that advances the fellows' scholarly approach to patient care. mmittee will evaluate the dissemination of scholarship for the program for individual faculty members, for a five-year interval, for both core aculty members, with the goal of assessing the effectiveness of the h an environment.
+The ACGME recognizes that there may be scholarship requirements between different specialties and between d fellowships in the same specialty.
 IV.D.2.b).(1) faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer- reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor; ^{(Outcome)‡} IV.D.2.b).(2) peer-reviewed publication.
 (Outcome) IV.D.3.
-Fellow Scholarly Activity IV.D.3.a) The appointed faculty research mentor must review with the fellow the research curriculum and scholarly paper (thesis) resources, timeline, and expectations. ^(Core) IV.D.3.b) The research curriculum must include: IV.D.3.b).(1) structured delivery of education in research design, research methodology, data analysis, and grant writing; (Core) IV.D.3.b).(2) opportunities for basic, translational, and/or clinical research; and ^(Core) IV.D.3.b).(3) the opportunity for the fellows to present their academic contributions to the maternal-fetal medicine community.
-IV.D.3.c) Prior to completion of the fellowship, each fellow must complete and defend a scholarly paper (thesis) that meets the certification standards set by the American Board of Obstetrics and Gynecology or American Osteopathic Board of Obstetrics and Gynecology. ^(Core)
+Fellow Scholarly Activity IV.D.3.a) The appointed faculty research mentor must review with the fellow s the research curriculum and scholarly paper ( thesis) resources, timeline, and expectations. ^(Core) IV.D.3.b) The research curriculum must include: IV.D.3.b).(1) structured delivery of education in grant writing, research design, research methodology, and data analysis, and grant writing; ^(Core) IV.D.3.b).(2) opportunities for structured basic, translational, and/or clinical research; and ^(Core) IV.D.3.b).(3) enhancement of the fellows' understanding of the latest scientific techniques and encouragement of interaction with other scientists; ^(Core) IV.D.3.b).(4) the opportunity for the fellows to present their academic contributions to the maternal-fetal medicine community ; and, (^{Core)} IV.D.3.b).(5) preparation of the fellows to obtain research funding and academic positions. ^(Core)